tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Pro tips/recommendations

 - During calibration, ensure that the lidar scan covers the tag, similar to the first example shown in the image below.
-However, if the tag resolution is low, as in the second example, and the lidar still detects the tag, it may still be acceptable, but avoidable when possible.
+However, if the tag resolution is low, as in the second example, and the lidar still detects the tag, it may still be acceptable, but should be avoided when possible.
 The third example demonstrates a scenario where the lidar scan fails to cover the tag, resulting in the inability to detect the lidartag.

 <p align="center">
     <img src="../docs/images/tag_based_pnp_calibrator/lidarscan_on_tag.jpg"  alt="lidarscan_on_tag" width="500">